a-p-f/django_subserver/README.md

 The "sub view" approach is different.
 A sub view may return a response, or it may interpret only part of the url and then delegate the request (and the rest of the url) to another sub view.

-Each sub view in the chain can preform any type of middleware action - attach data to the request, return early, manipulate the response from subsequent sub views, or handle exceptions from subsequent sub views.
+Each sub view in the chain can preform any type of middleware action - attach data to the request, return early, manipulate the response, or handle exceptions.

 ## Intro